 by Christine Farquhar, Mission U-Too Bastrop North Site Coordinator & Donor Relations/Administrative Assistant

 A few weeks ago we sent a team to Van, Texas to serve the 50-100 families that were displaced by a devastating tornado, as well as the many volunteers who showed up to help.
-These are a few of the stories from the people we met, and how we were individually impacted from serving there.
+These are a few of the stories from the people we met, and how we were individually impacted by serving there.

-Laura said that she has been really impacted because she saw how the community very much appreciated a hot meal.
+Laura said that she has been impacted because she saw how the community very much appreciated a hot meal.
 Especially the ones who lost everything.
-Laura said she knew her calling was to come serve instead of proceeding with her other weekend plans.
+Laura said she knew her calling was to come to serve instead of proceeding with her other weekend plans.
 She said that she believes this has changed her more than the people she served, and that it was an honor to serve.

-Our team was able to pray for Brett and grandchild who was in hospital with jaundice.
+Our team was able to pray for Brett and their grandchild who was in the hospital with jaundice.
 We were there to lend a listening ear and encourage him as they dealt with the disaster and for the baby’s health.

 Wendy recently lost her job and her financial aid, but came out to volunteer and helped provide the supplies needed out of the trailer.
 She was overjoyed to see how we were able to provide for the community and bring unity to the body of Christ.
 Having the opportunity to go out and serve and pray was very impactful for her, as well as being able to make people aware of resources and serve them as much as they needed.
 She was excited to be able to provide for a family that had no car.
 She said this is what she needed, that it was amazing to watch God multiply the food which increased her faith and lit her fire again.